Ccantey/Bootsrap-ArcGISjs-Sidebar-Nav/README.md

 Bootsrap-ArcGISjs-Sidebar-Nav
 =============================

-Basic ArcGIS for JavaScript API map viewer with sidebar navigation that toggles overlay layers.
+Basic ArcGIS for JavaScript API map viewer with responsive sidebar navigation that toggles overlay layers.
 Built with bootsrap for RWD

 ###Use your mapservice